inspec/inspec-vault/README.md

 This is a plugin for [Chef InSpec](https://www.inspec.io/) that allows [Inputs](https://www.inspec.io/docs/reference/inputs/) to be read from [HashiCorp Vault](https://www.vaultproject.io/).

+* **Project State: Active** (but EXPERIMENTAL)
+* **Issues Response SLA: 3 business days**
+* **Pull Request Response SLA: 3 business days**

+For more information on project states and SLAs, see [this documentation](https://github.com/chef/chef-oss-practices/blob/master/repo-management/repo-states.md).

+## Notice - Experimental Project

+This Chef InSpec plugin is in the early stages of research and development.
+Functionality may be defective, incomplete, or be withdrawn in the future.
+If you are interested in helping this project mature, please join the conversation or contribute code at the [inspec-vault project](https://github.com/inspec/inspec-vault).

 ## To Install This Plugin

 Assuming it has been published to RubyGems, you can install this gem using: